Ethnic Minority Achievement Team (EMA)

 - Whole school INSET on enhancement of quality of Wave 1 teaching

-- Department specific training - EAL specialists dedicate time to specific departments (as part of partnership teaching) to look at how to differentiate resources (i.e. lessons, assessment papers, schemes of learning) in their subject area.
+- Department specific training - EAL specialists dedicate time to specific departments (as part of partnership teaching) to look at how to differentiate resources (i.e. lessons, assessment papers, schemes of work) in their subject area.
 Additionally, they deliver subject specific training during departmental meetings

 - Promoting multilingualism – students who speak an/more additional languages are selected and coached to sit a GCSE in various community languages by the end of Year 10

 - Coffee mornings/Parent forums – each EMA staff member is attached to a forum depending on the languages they speak.
-They lead on regular meetings with the parents of EAL pupils, with the purpose of offering updates on their children’s progress, guidance and information on how parents can best support their children at home with their learning.
-Moreover, EMA staff provide information and clarification on how the UK educational system works
+They lead on termly meetings with the parents of EAL pupils, with the purpose of offering updates on their children’s progress, guidance and information on how parents can best support their children at home with their learning.
+EMA staff also provide information and clarification on how the UK educational system works

 Admission and assessment of EAL new arrivals